 Being able to talk about things eventually is important for healing, even if you need help to do it.

-The good news in all of this is if you and your partner can eventually talk together and hear what the birth experience was like for each other, it can give you deeper insight and understanding, pull you closer as a couple and provide mutual opportunities for much needed comfort and support going forward.
-There’s likely to be tough times in any family’s future, so this could be the beginning of you knowing how to pull together through them.
+The good news in all of this is if you and your partner can eventually talk together and hear what the birth experience was like for each other, it can give you deeper insight and understanding, pull you closer as a couple and provide mutual opportunities for much-needed comfort and support going forward.
+There are likely to be tough times in any family’s future, so this could be the beginning of you knowing how to pull together through them.

 Couples can form a deeper, stronger bond for getting through something like this.
 If you’d like more guidance, you might like to check out Becoming Us.